 The exteriors of a walk-in fridge takes a lot of abuse.
 There are two common materials used to build them:

 - Aluminum is the most economical choice.
 It is lightweight and will not rust, although it is less resistant to dents than a galvanized exterior

 - Galvanized steel exteriors are heavier and more durable.
 They can stand up to more abuse but will show discoloration over time due to weathering and contact with chemicals and products.
 Steel will resist rust unless it is scratched or damaged.

 Models are available with and without floors.
 The best floor for one of these units is a concrete pad, because it can be thick and won't easily transfer cold out of the box.
 However, if that isn't an option because, for instance, you're installing one into an existing building or on an upper floor, an insulated floor can provide a durable base and will not absorb ambient heat.
 If you'll be storing large, heavy items like kegs and cases of frozen food, a reinforced floor may be required.
 Floors are also recommended if items will be taken in and out on carts.

 While many operators install their units indoors, others don't have the space.
 The outdoor walk-in cooler is a popular choice, but models of this type require some special considerations.
 They'll need to be equipped with a weather kit to protect them from the elements, which includes winter controls and weather-proof housing for the condensing unit.

 If the door to your walk-in refrigerator will be outside, consider lockable doors to deter thieves.
 A locking bar is also available that goes in front of the door and is secured by a padlock.

-These units have two sections separated by a wall and door, with one dedicated to refrigeration and the other held at proper temperatures for a commercial freezer.
+This type of walk-in refrigeration will have two sections separated by a wall and door, with one side dedicated to refrigeration and the other held at proper temperatures for a commercial freezer.
 These can save space and money over buying one of each, but keep in mind they'll need two condensing units, which means additional wiring over a single-use box.